astronomer/docs/astro/connect-aws.md

 3. In the Details page, copy the IP addresses listed under **External IPs**.
 4. Add the IP addresses to the allowlist of any external services that you want your cluster to access.

-After you allowlist a cluster's IP address, all Deployments in that cluster are allowed to access your external resources.
+After you allowlist a cluster's IP address, all Deployments in that cluster are allowed to access your AWS resources.

 #### Allowlist external IP addresses for a Deployment